 Day 1 – Ancient Rome & Trastevere

 I would kick off your second day in Rome to explore the vestiges of imperial times such as the Colosseum and the Roman Forum.
 If you have some time left, visit also the fascinating Baths of Caracalla not far from the Colosseum.
 After so much sightseeing, you might want to relax.
-I suggest you do this in the Trastevere neighborhood, which is also a must in your Rome bucket list.
+I suggest you do this in the Trastevere neighborhood, which is also a must on your Rome bucket list.

-Here, you can take a lovely evening walk, duck into local attractions such as Santa Maria in Trastevere Basilica, Santa Cecilia in Trastevere Basilica, and Villa Farnesina for Raphael’s frescoes.
-In Trastevere, you can also enjoy a traditional meal in restaurants such as Da Enzo al 29 or a delicious pizza at Pizzeria Seu Illuminati, or a great gelato from Otaleg, Fiordiluna or Fatamorgana.
+Here, you can take a lovely evening walk, and duck into local attractions such as Santa Maria in Trastevere Basilica, Santa Cecilia in Trastevere Basilica, and Villa Farnesina for Raphael’s frescoes.
+In Trastevere, you can also enjoy a traditional meal in restaurants such as Da Enzo al 29 or a delicious pizza at Pizzeria Seu Illuminati, or a great gelato from Otaleg, Fiordiluna, or Fatamorgana.

 Day 2 – Vatican

 Start your second day in Rome early morning at the Vatican Museums.
 Here, the queue is always long.
 If you want to make your entrance faster, you can either book your skip-the-line ticket online or book a private tour that includes the Vatican Museums and the Sistine Chapel.